 Lenders may require a home inspection fee to confirm that your home is livable and structurally sound.
-Paying for a home inspection also helps homebuyers gain a better understanding of the home’s condition.
+Paying for a home inspection also helps homebuyers better understand the home’s condition.

-If purchasing a home, you may be reviewing options such as mortgage insurance and home insurance.
-Both types are important, however, they cover different situations.
+If purchasing a home, you may review options such as mortgage and home insurance.
+Both types are important.
+However, they cover different situations.

 Mortgage insurance is used to pay the lender if borrowers default on their mortgage.
 If putting less than 20 percent down on the cost of the home, mortgage lenders may require that you purchase private mortgage insurance.
-However, this varies depending on which state or province you are buying in.
+However, this varies depending on the state or province you buy in.

-Purchasing homeowner’s insurance on the property is also a good idea to protect yourself in the event that something goes wrong with the home.
+Purchasing homeowner’s insurance on the property is also a good idea to protect yourself if something goes wrong with the home.

 Escrow Fees & Taxes

-As with any major financial transaction, homebuyers will be required to pay various taxes.
+As with any major financial transaction, homebuyers must pay various taxes.
 Again, these will vary depending on where you are buying your home, but might include sales taxes, property taxes, transfer taxes, recording fees, title transfer fees, and more.

-If you used a third-party escrow service to manage these fees or to hold your deposit during the closing process, you’ll also need to pay escrow fees prior to signing the final paperwork.
+If you used a third-party escrow service to manage these fees or hold your deposit during the closing process, you’ll also need to pay escrow fees before signing the final paperwork.

 Marimark Mortgage is based in Tampa, Florida, and serves the mortgage needs of homebuyers, homeowners, and investors in Florida, Virginia, and Pennsylvania.